rstudio-education/arm-workshop-rsc2019/content/prework/resources.md

 # Add menu entry to sidebar.
 linktitle = "Resources"
 [menu.prework]
-  parent = "Publishing & beyond"
+  parent = "Going further"
-  weight = 6
+  weight = 8
 +++

 This two-day hands-on workshop is primarily based on the book [*R Markdown: The Definitive Guide*](https://bookdown.org/yihui/rmarkdown/).
 However, there are several other additional free and open source resources available for some of the individual packages we will cover.